 TUJ Library is here to support you in your instruction!
 See what's available to you as a TUJ Faculty member.
 If you have any questions about these resources, ask us!

 We offer sessions both in-person and online via Zoom.
 We ask that you request sessions as far in advance as possible, and a minimum of two weeks before your desired date.
-Instructors must attend research sessions along with their students.
+Instructors must attend instruction sessions along with their students.

 To get started, please fill out the Library Instruction Request Form New Tab.